matjp/dvi-decode/README.md

 ## DVI Viewer App

-For a full example of decoding and rendering a `dvi` file see my `React` app [DVI Viewer](https://github.com/matjp/dvi-viewer).
+For a full example of decoding and rendering a `dvi` file see the source to my `React` app [DVI Viewer](https://github.com/matjp/dvi-viewer).

-Try it on Github Pages: <https://matjp.github.io/dvi-viewer/>

 ## A note about the `dvi-decode` source code